Help us to look after this special place

 The Estates team

 We are always keen to get more volunteers who would like to help with metal and woodworking tasks all around the park.
-Our industrious volunteers are busy working on a wide range of projects.
+Our industrious volunteers are kept busy working on a wide range of projects.

 Prefer to work indoors?
-Help in our reception, shop or Courtyard Café.
+Help in our visitor reception, shop or Courtyard Café.
 You’ll make a big difference meeting our visitors and helping to give them a memorable day out.

 We offer varied guided walks, throughout the year, ranging from history of the park to archaeology and wildlife.
 Could you act as a guide or help visitors on the walks?
 You don't need to have an in-depth knowledge, most of us learn from listening to the guide.